 Literature Review - list of Comparable or Competitor Titles

-List the key published books which share the topic of your proposal.
+List the key published books which share the topic of your proposal and explain how your proposal differs from them.
 List as many as you believe to be relevant.
 You may include reference to articles and resources if applicable.
 Please include full references and URLs / DOIs if the material is in digital format.

-Please provide a brief author or principal editor biography.
-Include: Full name and qualifications of author(s), contact address, telephone numbers, fax numbers and e-mail addresses, present appointments, institutional affiliations, career to date.
+Please provide a brief curriculum vitae for the author or principal editor.
+Include: Full name and qualifications of author(s), contact address, telephone numbers, and e-mail addresses, present appointments, institutional affiliations, career to date.
 Also give details of any relevant experience and a list of any previous publications (books and/or articles); in the case of a writing team, similar details for each contributor.
-Attach a brief curriculum vitae if necessary.

 Additional Supporting Material

-As appropriate, include other materials that can be put forward to illustrate the proposed approach or demonstrate the author's previous writing experience (e.g. draft chapters of the proposed book; list of articles or books written by the author on the same or a similar topic, blog posts, storyboards or demonstrators for pedagogical works).
+As appropriate, include other materials that can be put forward to illustrate the proposed approach or demonstrate the author's previous writing experience (e.g. blog posts, storyboards or demonstrators for pedagogical works).
 In the case of a PhD thesis we will also need to see a copy of your examiners’ reports.
 As applicable, please provide details of the funder(s) of the project and/or any publishing grants and any specific deadlines we should be aware of.

-Please provide at least one but no more than three sample chapters of up to 10,000 words each.
-Ensure that the style is representative of the final work and the format is consistent.
+Please provide one sample chapter of up to 10,000 words.
+This can be any chapter which best represents your final work.
+Please ensure that the style is representative of the final work and the format is consistent.
 There is no need to submit the full manuscript at this stage.

 We appreciate your submission and will respond as swiftly as possible.
-It is a condition for consideration that OBserving Law – IALS Open Book Service for Law books are peer reviewed in accordance with standard university press practice.
+It is a condition for consideration that OBserving Law – IALS Open Book Service for Law book proposals are peer reviewed in accordance with standard university press practice.
 We will keep you informed of progress during the review process.